jamais-vu/sandpile/README.md

 ![](./images/sandpile-symmetry.png "symmetries of the sandpile")<br>
 <sub>*Symmetries of the Abelian Sandpile*</sub>

 When adding grains to the center, the sandpile exhibits reflection symmetry over the axes, and (on a square grid) fourfold rotational symmetry.
 This means we only need to consider the origin, positive x and y axes, and one quadrant; then we can transform the quadrant to create the remainder of the sandpile.
-This would effectively cut down computing transitions by 1/4.
+This would effectively cut down the drawing iteration by 3/4, and possibly offer optimizations for computing transitions.

 #### Status